audioburst-labs/AudioburstPlayer-Android/README.md

     android:layout_height="wrap_content" />
 ```

-If you choose in Audioburst Studio, to use the `Button Player` then this step is not required.
+If you choose in Audioburst Publishers, to use the `Button Player` then this step is not required.
 The player will appear on the screen immediately after the `Experience` object is loaded.

 You can also open `Full Player` on demand with the following function:
 ```kotlin